 In September 2019, for example, the United States Federal Trade Commission (FTC) took the tech giant to task on the matter, hitting them with a record fine of $170 million for YouTube standing in violation of COPPA rules.
 As part of its response the video site has significantly changed the way in which it handles children’s videos, making adjustments which include placing a limitation on the data collected from views.

-Even more similarly, this month’s lawsuit against Google is not the first time in which the company has been confronted with allegations that its educational apps infringe on privacy by collecting biometric data.
+Even more similarly, this month’s lawsuit against Google is not the first time in which the company has been confronted with allegations that its educational apps infringe on privacy by collecting biometric data.#Google is accused of collecting #locationdata, passwords, search history, contact lists and voice recordings of students in Illinois lawsuit. #privacy #respectdataClick to Tweet

 In a separate lawsuit, filed back in February, New Mexico Attorney General Hector Balderas alleged that the G Suite for Education platform instructs children to “speak into Chromebooks’ microphones and to look into the camera, in order to gather biometric data,” MediaPost reports.